Configure Tableau Server for High Availability with Coordination Service-Only Nodes

 tsm topology list-nodes -v

 tsm topology deploy-coordination-servicecommand to add a new Coordination Service ensemble by adding the Coordination Service to specified nodes.
 You must specify the node(s) that the Coordination Service should be added to.
-The command also switches Tableau Server to use the new ensemble.
+The command also makes the new ensemble the "production" ensemble (the ensemble in use) and removes the old ensemble.

 For example, deploy the Coordination Service to three nodes of a six-node cluster: